siily15/Jinkan-API/README.md

-Apu for pokemons and goodnye for now
+Api for pokemons and goodnye for now